michielvh1995/CardManager/readme.md

 # TODO:
 * Rewrite database logic in C/C++

-## Python TODO (NEW!):
+## Python TODO:
+### Tier 0.5: The sub-TODOs of Tier1
+  * Mark database entries as dirty, for more efficient implementation
+  * Implement PRIMARY KEY constraints

 ### Tier 1:
-  * Loading and storing of a database
+  * Store the database as a file on the PC that allows for data "streaming"
   * Have strings keep their spaces and allow for escaped characters (\' => ')
-  * Filestoring:
-    - Import database from SQL file

 ### Tier 2:
-  * Store the database as a file on the PC that allows for data "streaming"

-## Python TODO:
-### Tier 1:
-  * Save databases/tables on the harddrive
-  * Load databases from a file

-### Tier 2:
-  * Append database files without having to load the entire DB (might/will be broken with encryption)
   * Make it into a deamon

 ### Tier 2.5: